uvicmakerlab/conferenceMaterials/dh2013/makingTalkSlides.md

 * designers make physical interfaces and mechanical sculptures (Igoe 2007)
 * authors to “design” fiction as well as write it (Bleecker 2009; Sterling 2009).

-# 4 | Digital Humanities?
+## 4 | Digital Humanities?

 * digital humanities research on desktop fabrication is especially lacking in humanities departments across North America
 * publications on the topic are rare (“desktop fabrication” never appears in the archives of Digital Humanities Quarterly)

-This attention to digital/material convergence has prompted scholars such as Matt Ratto and Robert Ree (2012) to argue for: 1) “physical network infrastructure” that supports “novel spaces for fabrication” and educated decisions in a digital economy, 2) “greater fluency with 3D digital content” to increase competencies in digital/material convergence, and 3) an established set of best practices, especially as open-source objects are circulated online and re-appropriated.
+## 5 | Current Research Needs

+* "physical network infrastructure"
+* "novel spaces for fabrication" and educated decisions about it
+* "greater fluency with 3D digital content"
+* best practices for open-source objects circulated online
+* Matt Ratto and Robert Ree (2012)

+## 6 | Digital Humanities Are a Good Fit

-To be sure, digital humanities practitioners are well-equipped to actively engage all three of these issues.
-The field is known as a field of makers.
-Its practitioners are invested in knowing by doing, and they have been intimately involved in the development of infrastructure, best practices, and digital competencies (Balsamo 2009; Elliott, MacDougall, and Turkel 2012).
+and they have been intimately involved in the development of infrastructure, best practices, and digital competencies (Balsamo 2009; Elliott, MacDougall, and Turkel 2012).
 They have also engaged digital technologies and content directly, as physical objects with material particulars (Kirschenbaum 2008; McPherson 2009).
 The key question, then, is how to mobilize the histories and investments of digital humanities to significantly contribute to desktop fabrication research and its role in cultural heritage.

 ### RESEARCH QUESTIONS